 Scope: For groundbreaking contributions that have had an exceptional impact on the development of electronics and electrical engineering or related fields

 Prize: The award consists of a gold medal, bronze replica, certificate, and honorarium.

-Basis for Judging: In the evaluation process, the following criteria are considered: ground-breaking contributions with exceptional impact on the profession and the betterment of society, and significant technical and other achievements as evidenced by publications, patents, significant products, and other evidence.
+Basis for Judging: In the evaluation process, the following criteria are considered: ground-breaking contributions with exceptional impact on the profession and the betterment of society, and significant technical and other achievements as evidenced by publications, patents, significant products, and other evidence, and quality of nomination.